-Small businesses can make sure that as their networks grow, they are updating their Vendor Management list in the Advanced Procurement Portal (APP).
+Small businesses can ensure that as their networks grow, they update their Vendor Management list in the Advanced Procurement Portal (APP).
 This will help businesses partner and team with compliant vendors.

 At an enterprise level, VMP provides OSBCs with an onboarding process for their entire networks.
-USFCR case managers will make sure that every vendor, subcontractor, branch or subsidiary in the business's network is SAM compliant.
+USFCR case managers will ensure that every vendor, subcontractor, branch, or subsidiary in the business's network is SAM-compliant.

 Stay Current on Government Contracting